detached/testcontainers-java/docs/usage/generic_containers.md

     String utf8String = toStringConsumer.toUtf8String();

+#### Logging container output in case of a failed JUnit test

+To see the output of a container when a JUnit test has failed the `LogOnFailureWatcher` can be specified as JUnit rule.

+    @Rule
+    private LogOnFailureWatcher logOnFailureWatcher = new LogOnFailureWatcher(container);

+A maximum can be passed to the constructor to show the latest output only.

+    @Rule
+    private LogOnFailureWatcher logOnFailureWatcher = new LogOnFailureWatcher(container, MAX_LOG_LINES)

 ### Executing a command

 Your test can execute a command inside a running container, similar to a `docker exec` call: